chenshuo/tcpip-study/docs/stevens.md

 [W. Richard Stevens](https://en.wikipedia.org/wiki/W._Richard_Stevens) (1951 ~ 1999) was an extraordinary tech writer and teacher.
 He's considered as [Guru of the Unix gurus](https://www.salon.com/2000/09/01/rich_stevens/).

+> "I really believe that my background is fundamental to the success of _Unix Network Programming_ and my other books," he said.
+> "That is, I was not one of the developers at Berkeley or AT&T, so the writing of UNP was not a 'memory dump.'
+> Everything that is in the book I had to dig out of somewhere and understand myself."

+## Unix Network Programming

 Before he published _Unix Network Programming 1/e_ in 1990, there was very limited resource on how to program with BSD Sockets API.
 Besides manpages, I could only found two short tutorials from BSD documents, ~20 pages each.